 Don’t close your old account too quickly.
 It may take longer than you expect to update direct deposit and automatic billing instructions.
 Wait at least a month or two to be sure that everybody is using your new account information.

 If you’re switching banks due to fees, you’re probably eager to close your account.
-However, if you’re changing for other reasons (a geographic move, for example), it’s safest to leave your old account open for a while.
+However, if you’re changing for other reasons (a geographic move, for example), it’s safest to leave your old account open for a few extra months.

 Empty and Close the Old Account

 When all expected debits and credits have cleared in the old account, withdraw any remaining money.
 You can do this in cash (if it’s a small amount) or by requesting a cashier’s check.
 Writing yourself a personal check is not as safe, because you might not be able to process it before your bank closes the account.
 Either way, make it official.
 Give the bank formal instructions so they stop paying interest, producing statements, and charging fees, and tell them where to send any remaining money.

 The final step of switching banks is to close the account.
 Some banks provide the option to close accounts online.
-If not, contact the bank and ask how to shut down the account for good.
+If yours doesn't, then contact the bank and ask how to shut down the account for good.
 In many cases, you can request account closure over the phone or send in a letter, but joint accounts may have additional requirements.
 Once the bank has confirmed that your account is closed, you have successfully switched banks.